-Stakeholders and the public wanted to see measures introduced that were accessible to a broad scope of individuals, that would make Active Travel a feasible and enjoyable option for the many.
+Stakeholder and the public wanted to see measures introduced that were accessible to a broad cope of individuals, that would make Active Travel a feasible and enjoyable option for the many.

-The Strategy sets out the actions for the next 10 years, with review due after 5 years.
-The following section outlines the action plan and how measures were selected and ranked in terms if priority.
+The Strategy sets out the actions for the next 10 years, with review due after 5years.
+The following section outlines the action plan and how measures were selected and ranked in terms of priority.